-According to its basic regulation the EASA Agency may launch and finance research projects in its field of competence which are safety and environmental protection.
+EASA’s Basic Regulation permits the Agency to launch and finance research projects within its competence, which includes safety and environmental protection.

-Safety and standardisation are key cross-cutting issues to tackle early as part of research activities and need to be addressed in a coordinated manner with the commensurate involvement of the safety regulators.
+Safety, environmental protection and standardisation are key cross-cutting issues to be tackled as early as possible within research activities and need to be addressed in a coordinated manner with the commensurate involvement of the regulators.

-The role of EASA is to provide advice and guidance to ensure the development of the required solutions ensuring the highest safety performance and standards for the European aviation system, either through the reinforcement of existing capabilities or the development of new ones providing responses to identified shortcomings.
+EASA provides advice and guidance as required to ensure the development of the required solutions whilst ensuring the highest safety performance, environmental protection and standards for the European aviation system.
+This is achieved either through the reinforcement of existing capabilities or the development of new ones in order to provide responses to identified shortcomings.

-The European Aviation Safety Plan provides the list of required safety actions agreed at European level by the different Stakeholders.
+The European Plan for Aviation Safety (6th edition EPAS 2017-2021) provides the list of required safety actions that have been agreed upon at the European level by the various Stakeholders.

-On a regular basis the EASA experts develop the proposals for research projects needed to tackle key safety and standardisation issues.
+On a regular basis, EASA experts develop proposals for research projects that are needed to tackle key safety, environmental protection and standardisation issues.
 The list of current proposals can be consulted here.

-Where suitable, the commitment of EASA expert resources for the projects can be agreed on between the consortia and the Agency prior to the submission of the proposals to the H2020 programme.
-EASA may act as third party providing in-kind contributions against payment.
+Where suitable, the commitment of EASA expert resources for projects can be agreed upon by consortia and the Agency prior to the submission of the proposals to the Horizon 2020 Work Programme.
+EASA may act as a third party providing in-kind contributions against payment.

 How to contact us?